Mintbase/gitbook-docs/dev/smart-contracts/minting-and-burning.md

 function nft_batch_burn(token_ids: Array<string>);
 ```

 This will remove the token from the on-chain storage!
-This means you can no longer use methos such as `nft_token` with this token ID, but storage requirements are being decreased by burning.
+This means you can no longer use methods such as `nft_token` with this token ID, but storage requirements are being decreased by burning.
 To verify your identity, you are required to attach one yoctoNEAR to the method call.